TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/SignalsSlots/Index.rst

 .. warning::

-   The extbase :php:`SignalSlotDispatcher` and the concept of using Signals and Slots has been superseded by :ref:`PSR-14 events <EventDispatcher>`
+   The Extbase :php:`SignalSlotDispatcher` and the concept of using Signals and Slots has been superseded by :ref:`PSR-14 events <EventDispatcher>`

 Signals and Slots provide a way to extend TYPO3s Core functionality or the functionality of Extensions.
 Signals roughly